 Travel to Kasane.
 Opt to embark on a sunset boat cruise or photo wildlife safari on the Chobe River.
 Travel to Kasane outside the gates of Chobe National Park, home to the largest elephant population in Southern Africa.

-Opt for an Chobe River Sunset Cruise or Evening Photo Safari on Chobe River.
+Opt for a Chobe River Sunset Cruise.
 For photography enthusiasts, this place is heaven with hippos, elephants, and crocodiles all living by the river.

 Opt to get up close (and wet from the spray) while visiting the immense Victoria Falls, raft the whitewater of the mighty Zambezi, or, for the more adventurous, bungee jump with Victoria Falls in view.